 We aim to be globally trusted and recognised experts in nanoscience and technolgy.
 We are working towards achieving this by enabling and facilitating activities and translational outcomes that would not be possible through our existing university structures.

-The Sydney Nano Executive Committee, chaired by the Interim Director, Alice Motion, comprises the Chief Operating Officer and five Deputy Directors, who work as a team to affect our academic, strategic and financial goals.
+The Sydney Nano Executive Committee, chaired by the Director, Stephen Bartlett, comprises the General Manager Kristl Mauropoulos and five Deputy Directors, who work to affect our academic, strategic and financial goals.